 - Expandable side panels

-- There’s no much drilling need with window ventilation.
+- There’s not much drilling needed with window ventilation.
 Simply place the unit on the window and stretch out the side panels.
 Most window vent includes side panels for convenient installation.

 - Once you find a sweet spot, lock the panels in place, plug in the unit, and your vent is ready for use.